Skip to main content

 How to Build a Spec-Driven App with a Real Backend, Database, and Auth

-Spec-driven development compiles annotated markdown into full-stack apps with real backends and databases — no drag-and-drop, no prompt-and-hope.
+Spec-driven development compiles a plain-language spec into full-stack apps with real backends and databases — no drag-and-drop, no prompt-and-hope.

 MindStudio Team RSS